keboola/developers-docs/cli/commands/persist/index.md

 ## Examples

-When you copy & paste directory of a MySQL extractor configuration the command will look like:
+When you copy & paste a directory of a MySQL extractor configuration, the command will look like this:

 ```
 ➜ kbc persist --dry-run